GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/local-variables.md

 - stored in memory for the duration of an event execution,
 - can only be accessed from its event and sub-events.

-They're useful for temporarily use the result of a calculus, such as a random number to tiger different actions according to its value.
-They're deleted from memory as soon as the event is fully executed.
+They're useful for temporarily using the result of a calculation.
+For instance, to generate random number and use it to trigger different actions according to its value.
+Local variables are deleted from memory as soon as their event is fully executed (including its sub-events).

 ## Creating local variables